Problems with Facebook ads in the privacy-focused future

 Big Tech companies are enacting competitive data policies

-Even Google—the world’s number one ad platform, and one of the worst data-theft offenders—is taking some limited steps toward eliminating third-party data tracking in Chrome, the world’s number one browser.
+Even Google—the world’s number one ad platform, and one of the worst data-theft offenders—is taking some limited steps toward eliminating third-party data tracking in Chrome, the world’s most widely used browser.

 But three important notes: